oceantume/quebec-vaxicode-tracker/README.md

 ## 📅 Covered period

-The tracker starts with the very first public version at the time of the release in October 2021.
-It may be missing one update done during November 2021, but it will automatically track all new updates done after that point.
+The tracker starts with the very first public version at the time of the release in August 2021.
+It may be missing some updates done between that point and November 2021, but it will automatically track all new updates done after that point.

 ## 📖 What's vaxi.json?